upstate-csci-238-master/project-2-geolocation/README.md

 Follow good general style guidelines such as: appropriately using control structures like loops and if/else statements; avoiding redundancy using techniques such as functions, loops, and if/else factoring; good variable names, and naming conventions; and not having any lines of code longer than 100 characters.
 Use proper indentation for each line of code so code look neat, organized and easy to read.

 Comment descriptively at the top of your programs, each function, and on complex sections of your code.
 Comments should explain each function’s behavior, parameters and returns.

+Don't forget the standard program comments at the top of your course code file.

+Name your file location.cpp and submit to CodePost by the due date.